-Since 2022, approximately 797 businesses inventoried have been identified as no longer being in operation or vacant.
+In 2024, approximately 810 businesses inventoried were identified as no longer being in operation or vacant.
 The top three sectors that experienced business closures were retail trade; accommodation and food services; and other services (except public administration).

-Over the same period, approximately 1,269 new businesses were identified and added to the inventory in 2023.
-The top three sectors that new businesses were observed in are: retail trade; accommodation and food services; and health care and social assistance.
+Over the same period, approximately 629 new businesses were identified and added to the inventory in 2024; 158 of those businesses are net new in 2024.
+The top three sectors that new businesses were observed in are: retail trade; accommodation and food services; and other services (except public administration).